ShiChen28/HP-MIA/README.md

 See more detailed instructions in the `HP-MIA` folder.

 This implementation references codes from [ml-leaks-pytorch](https://github.com/GeorgeTzannetos/ml-leaks-pytorch), [membership-inference-evaluation](https://github.com/inspire-group/membership-inference-evaluation) and [Purchase100 and Texas100 dataset](https://github.com/xehartnort/Purchase100-Texas100-datasets).
-Thank the authors for their  work !
+Thank the authors for their  work!

 ## Abstract